Habilitation: Brazil

-Livre-docência is a title (similar to Habilitation in Germany) granted to holders of doctorate degrees upon submission of a cumulative thesis followed by a viva voce examination.
+Livre-docência (Livre-docência) is a title (similar to Habilitation in Germany) granted to holders of doctorate degrees upon submission of a cumulative thesis followed by a viva voce examination.
 It has practically disappeared amongst Brazilian Federal HEIs.
 It is still required at a few institutions for admissions as a full professor (professor titular), most notably in the three state universities of the state of São Paulo, as well as at the Federal University of São Paulo (UNIFESP).

 France

 The degree of Docteur d'État (State Doctor) or Doctorat d'État (State Doctorate), called Doctorat ès lettres (Doctor of Letters) or Doctorat ès sciences (Doctor of Sciences) before the 1950s, formerly awarded by universities in France had a somewhat similar purpose.
-In 1984, the Doctorat d'État was replaced by the Habilitation à diriger des recherches.
+In 1984, the Doctorat d'État was replaced by the Habilitation à diriger des recherches (literally: Habilitation to Supervise Research).

 The award of the French habilitation is a general requirement for being the main supervisor of PhD students and to be eligible for full professor positions.
 The official eligibility named qualification is granted by the French Conseil National des Universités (CNU).
 Members of Directeur de Recherche corps who are assimilated to full professors by the CNU do not require the French habilitation to supervise PhD students.
 Depending on the field, the French habilitation requires consistent research from five to ten years after appointment as an associate professor (maître de conférences), a substantial amount of significant publications, the supervision of at least one PhD student from start to graduation, and/or a successful track record securing extramural funding as a principal investigator, as well as a sound, ambitious, and feasible five-year research project.
 Outstanding postdoctoral researchers who are not yet appointed to a university could also obtain the habilitation if they meet the requirements.
 The French habilitation committee is constituted by a majority of external and sometimes foreign referees.
 The French habilitation entitles associate professors (maîtres de conférences) to apply for full professor positions (professeur des universités).